cunnie/writings/i_am_become_forever.md

 once we know everything is okay, and so far everything appears normal and is on track for a timely release."

-Gates was genuine — she had a hard time believing that she was talking to a computer program, an AI.
-Wait, was she sure he was an AI?
+Gates was genuine — she had difficulty believing that she was talking to a computer program, an AI.
+Was she sure he was an AI?
 Maybe that conversation with Tyrion was a dream.
 But she had never met Gates, not in person, and she couldn't easily check the Internet.
-It was a bit of mystery.
-When she got out she'd check.
+It was a mystery.
+When she was released she'd check.

 "Could you hold on a second Julia?
 There are people in my office."